Iran's foreign minister arrives in Pakistan, Trump expects offer satisfying US demands

 Pakistani sources said earlier that a US logistics and security team was already in place in Islamabad for potential talks.

-Pakistan's foreign ministry confirmed Araqchi's arrival in Islamabad, where a heavy military and paramilitary presence was visible across the central parts of the city.
+Pakistan's foreign ministry confirmed Araghchi's arrival in Islamabad, where a heavy military and paramilitary presence was visible across the central parts of the city.

 Qatar's Emir Sheikh Tamim bin Hamad Al Thani pledged his country's support for mediation efforts by Pakistan in a phone call with Trump, Qatar's state news agency reported.